egonw/cdkbook/migration.i.md

 class <class>MDLWriter</class> is now called <class>MDLV2000Writer</class> to reflect the V2000 version of the MDL formats.

+## CDK 2.0 to 2.3

+#### Deprecated AllRingsFinder.setTimeout()

+The time out in <class>AllRingsFinder</class> has been replaced by a treshold that reflects the percentage of PubChem for which the algorithm finishes.
+Use the new `AllRingsFinger(Treshold)` constructor, instead.

 ## CDK 1.4 to 2.0

 This section highlights the important API changes between the CDK 1.4 and